jasonbolton/IOTA-Jukebox/README.md

 Dependencies

 This program was made with Python 3.6.4.
 To run this program, pyota needs to be installed.
-You can find pyota at https://github.com/iotaledger/iota.lib.py
+You can find pyota at: https://github.com/iotaledger/iota.lib.py

 Todo:
 ```